hyperglyph/hyperglyph/glyph.rst

 unicode element is a utf-8 encoded string. must not include utf-16 surrogate pairs.

-.. note
-	should normalise to NFC according to rfc specs

 ::

 	string 	encoding
 	foo	u3:foo
 	bar	u4:bar